Gimme Shelter: In popular culture

 "Gimme Shelter" has been featured in a variety of films, television shows and commercials.
 The 1970 documentary film Gimme Shelter, directed by Albert and David Maysles and Charlotte Zwerin, chronicling the last weeks of the Stones' 1969 US tour and culminating in the disastrous Altamont Free Concert, took its name from the song.
 A live version of the song played over the documentary's credits.
-The song has appeared in the films Air America, Goodfellas, Casino, The Departed and Flight.
+The song has appeared in the films Air America, The Fan, Layer Cake, and Flight, and it was used in Martin Scorsese's Goodfellas, Casino and The Departed.
+In what the New York Times calls "a bit of a troll," the 2026 film Melania begins with a long approach shot of Mar-a-Lago while “Gimme Shelter" plays in the background.

 The French filmmaker Michel Gondry directed a video using the song as musical backing, which was released in 1998.
 The video features a sixteen-year old Brad Renfro, playing a young man escaping with his brother from a dysfunctional home and the abuse they suffered at the hands of their abusive alcoholic father, and then from society as a whole.
 The Hills of California, a 2024 play by Jez Butterworth, features the track.

 The song also appeared in Ladies and Gentlemen: The Rolling Stones, a film of the Stones' 1972 North American Tour, as well as on its 2010 official DVD release.
-It is further featured on the concert DVD/Blu-ray sets Bridges to Babylon Tour '97–98 (1998), Four Flicks (2003), The Biggest Bang (2007), Sweet Summer Sun: Hyde Park Live (2013), Totally Stripped (2016), and Havana Moon (2016).
+It is further featured on the concert DVD/Blu-ray sets Bridges to Babylon Tour '97–98 (1998), Four Flicks (2003), The Biggest Bang (2013), Totally Stripped (2016), and Havana Moon (2016).